Lavitzio/LavitzFrostboltzWA/README.md

 The black square icon border around spells are removed with the Masque addon.
 FiveSecondRule is an addon to show when the mana-per-5-seconds tick after last spell cast will begin.
 Shown as a blue bar in the gif preview.

-Link to my addon pack: (todo: list each addon etc and put on website)

 **Wago:** https://wago.io/z4LCSxBR4

 ## Preview